sharmaeklavya2/notes-source/src/hin2KanVid/readme.md

 to learn Kannada from Hindi.
 I'll write down notes from each video because reading these notes is easier than rewatching the videos.

-In Kannada (and also Hindi), spelling is a very reliable guide to pronunciation.
+In Kannada (and also in Hindi), spelling is a very reliable guide to pronunciation.
-Hence, I'll write Kannada in the Kannada script (unlike the video, which uses English characters), However, I'm only interested in learning spoken Kannada, and not written Kannada, so how will I read my own notes?
-I'll use a tool called [trin](https://sharmaeklavya2.github.io/trin/) to transliterate Kannada to Devanagari
+Hence, I'll write Kannada in the Kannada script (unlike the video, which uses English characters).
+However, I'm only interested in learning spoken Kannada, and not written Kannada, so to be able to read my own notes, I'll use a tool called [trin](https://sharmaeklavya2.github.io/trin/) to transliterate Kannada to Devanagari
 (look out for the